Updated

 - Thyroid cancer

-And just some of the major fetal malformations the Lake Lejeune carcinogens could have caused are choanal atresia, eye defects, low birth weight, neural tube defects, and oral cleft defects.
+Some of the serious fetal malformations the Lake Lejeune carcinogens could have caused are:

 2. What is the status of the Camp Lejeune lawsuits?

-The Camp Lejeune Justice Act (CLJA) of 2022 – allowing military families injured by the base’s water to pursue financial compensation from the federal government – is expected to be signed into law soon.
+The Camp Lejeune Justice Act (CLJA) of 2022 – which allows military families injured by the base’s water to pursue financial compensation from the federal government – became law on August 10, 2022.
 The CLJA (part of the Honoring Our Pact Act, a.k.a.
 “PACT Act“) will permit Camp Lejeune victims to file suit within the next two years.

-Note that there had been a previous Camp Lejeune MDL with 850 plaintiffs out of the Eastern District of North Carolina.
-But this MDL was dismissed in 2016 because of North Carolina’s 10-year statute of repose, which barred victims from filing suit at all.
-This dismissal is what spurred lawmakers to create the CLJA.2
+Previously, there had been a Camp Lejeune multi-district litigation (MDL) with 850 plaintiffs out of the Eastern District of North Carolina.
+This MDL was dismissed in 2016 because of North Carolina’s 10-year statute of repose, which barred victims from filing suit at all.
+This dismissal is what motivated lawmakers to create the CLJA.2

 3. Can families sue on behalf of deceased victims?